Liberation of Paris: Homage to the liberation martyrs

-On 16 May 2007, following his election as President of the Fifth French Republic, Nicolas Sarkozy organized an homage to the 35 French Resistance martyrs executed by the Germans on 16 August 1944.
-French historian Max Gallo narrated the events that took place in the woods of Bois de Boulogne, and a Parisian schoolgirl read 17-year-old French resistant Guy Môquet's final letter.
+On 16 May 2007, following his election as President of the Fifth French Republic, Nicolas Sarkozy organised an homage to the 35 French Resistance martyrs executed by the Germans on 16 August 1944.
+French popular historian Max Gallo narrated the events that took place in the woods of Bois de Boulogne, and a Parisian schoolgirl read 17-year-old French resistant Guy Môquet's final letter.
 During his speech, Sarkozy announced that this letter would be read in all French schools to remember the resistance spirit.
 After the speech, the chorale of the French Republican Guard closed the homage ceremony by singing the French Resistance's anthem "Le Chant des Partisans" ("The Partisans' song").
-Following this occasion, the new president traveled to Berlin to meet German chancellor Angela Merkel, as a symbol of the Franco-German reconciliation.
+Following this occasion, the new president travelled to Berlin to meet German chancellor Angela Merkel, as a symbol of the Franco-German reconciliation.

 In popular culture

 La Libération de Paris

 La Libération de Paris ("The Liberation of Paris"), whose original title was L'Insurrection Nationale inséparable de la Libération Nationale ("The National Insurrection inseparable from the National Liberation"), was a short 30-minute documentary film secretly shot between 16 and 27 August by the French Resistance.
 It was released in French theatres on 1 September.